 Travelling Southeast Asia Route 2: A Cultural Odyssey

 Southeast Asia has incredible architecture, ruins and monuments, all oozing with culture (not to mention the perfect Instagram opportunity or two).
-This month-long Southeast Asia travel route will take you to the best of them.
+Love culture and looking for the best Southeast Asia route for your trip?
+This backpacking Southeast Asia route will take you to the best of them.
 You can thank us later.

 Day 1-3: Hué Monuments, Vietnam